Information security management system: What it does and who needs it

 6. Working with third-party auditors and obtaining certifications

-To get comprehensive ISO 27001 certification, an independent certifying organisation must be appropriately accredited.
+To get a comprehensive ISO 27001 certification, you will be audited by a third-party certification body (CB).
 A two-part certification process is in store for you.
-Then they'll come back every three years to conduct regular updates to your ISO 27001 certification.
-You'll need to conduct frequent internal audits of your ISMS to meet the criteria.
+You’ll need to recertify every three years, and you’ll need to conduct frequent internal audits of your ISMS to meet the criteria.

 7. Continual ISMS improvement and operating resources

-Always on and aware, a good security management system ensures the safety of sensitive information.
-As the organisation grows and develops, so does its information security infrastructure, which adapts to keep up with the ever-changing threats.
-Even if the system makes a mistake, it may use the information it gathers from it to keep improving–risk assessment and response is never finished.
+Always on and aware, a good information security management system ensures the safety of sensitive information.
+As the organization grows and develops, so does its information security infrastructure, which adapts to keep up with the ever-changing threats.
+Even if the system makes a mistake, it may use the information it gathers to keep improving — risk assessment and response are never finished.

 Now that you know the resources you need to establish your ISMS, let us look at the steps to implement it.